***Updated November 2017 to include the Cricut Maker!***

 - Cricut Explore Air 2

-There is a slight pricing difference between all of the models because of their different features.
-The top of the line machines are the Cricut Explore Air and the Cricut Explore Air 2.
+There is a slight pricing difference between all of the machines because of their different features.
+The top of the line machines are the Cricut Maker and the Cricut Explore Air 2.
 These machines offer the most feature and capabilities.
-Since the Cricut Explore Air 2 is somewhat new, it is priced the highest.
+Since the Cricut Maker is new, it is priced the highest.

-The budget friendly option of all the machines is the Cricut Explore One.
-It will normally run around $60 less than the other machines because it only has the single adapter.
+The budget-friendly option out of all the machines is the Cricut Explore One.
+It will normally run around $40-$50 less than the other machines because it only has the single adapter.
 This is a great option if you want a Cricut but don’t necessarily have the budget for the top of the line model.
 Or, if you are a casual crafter and don’t see yourself using the Cricut a ton, and maybe just want to have it as a tool for special crafting occasions.
-The Cricut Explore One is a great option as a lower priced model.
+The Cricut Explore One is a great option for a lower priced model.

 In all the time that I have been using my Cricut Explore Original, I’ve never really been bothered by how long it takes the machine to cut out my project.
 Most of the time, it’s finished in a very short amount of time.
 I am not normally cutting projects with intricate details or tons of tiny cuts, so I don’t notice the speed being an issue.